javascript-tutorial/en.javascript.info/2-ui/2-events/04-default-browser-action/article.md

 - `mousedown` -- starts the selection (move the mouse to select).
 - `click` on `<input type="checkbox">` -- checks/unchecks the `input`.
 - `submit` -- clicking an `<input type="submit">` or hitting `key:Enter` inside a form field causes this event to happen, and the browser submits the form after it.
-- `wheel` -- rolling a mouse wheel event has scrolling as the default action.
 - `keydown` -- pressing a key may lead to adding a character into a field, or other actions.
 - `contextmenu` -- the event happens on a right-click, the action is to show the browser context menu.
 - ...there are more...